TheCommanderson/mysql-sim/README.md

 ## BUGS
 1. All integers must be at least 2 digits (e.g. if you want to enter a 7 it must be 07)
-2. Table output is ordered alphabetically, not by how the file is saved in the .db
+2. Table output is not ordered by how the file is saved in the .db file.
-3. Product is under construction
+3. Product does not work
 4. The interface is ugly AF right now, needs work